huan-qiu/phaser-scroll-helper/README.md

-## A helper function to imitate scrolling on Phaser's canvas
+## A helper function to imitate kinetic scrolling on Phaser's canvas